ivanxtan/DubHacks-2019/README.md

 # Habituator

-Created by Ivan Tan, Generous Yeh, Jonathan Cho, Nathan Chung at DubHacks 2019.
+Created by Ivan Tan, Generous Yeh, Jonathan Cho, and Nathan Chung at DubHacks 2019.

 ![Preview of Habituator](preview.png "Preview of Habituator")